asheqST/project-pach/README.md

 ```

 MCP Flow is built on top of the official `@modelcontextprotocol/sdk`, providing interactive capabilities as an extension to the base MCP protocol.
-> **📦 Local Development:** If you want to use MCPFlow locally before it's published to npm, see the [Local Setup Guide](docs/LOCAL_SETUP.md) for detailed instructions on building and linking the package.

 ### Server Setup